 - Cinnamon Sugar Cookies

-I like to store my spice mixes in airtight glass jars.
-This spice mix will last several months in a cool dark place.
+This spice mixture will store for up to two years, when kept in a cool dark place.
 Your pantry or cupboard are great storage places.

 - ¼ cup cinnamon

 - Thoroughly combine sugar and ground cinnamon in a glass mixing bowl.

 - Scoop or funnel into a spice jar.

 Estimated nutrition information is provided as a courtesy and is not guaranteed.